ntop/ntopng/doc/src/advanced_features/ids_acceleration.rst

 otherwise discarded by default.

-The IP addresses to be monitored are notified to PF_RING by means of a Redis queue, whose name is *pfring.INTERFACE.filter.host.queue*.
+The IP addresses to be monitored are notified to PF_RING by means of a Redis queue, whose name is pfring.*INTERFACE_ID*.filter.host.queue as reported by the GUI.
 Please also read the `PF_RING Runtime Filtering <https://www.ntop.org/guides/pf_ring/filtering/runtime.html>`_ section for configuring the IDS/IPS.